oebinisa/KubernetesExpress/README.md

 # Kubernetes Express

 This is a mini Kubernetes project.
-Create a Webapp with a database using Mongo-Express and MongoDB
+Description: Create a Webapp with a database using Mongo-Express and MongoDB

 ## Overview